opoupeney/dfd/source/gsguide/samples/sample-statictext.rst

 * `Try Sample Staticexts <http://50.22.58.40:3300/deploy/qa/Samples/web/1.0.1/index.html#/page.html?login=guest&name=SampleTexts>`_
 * Download Samples from Github

+|

 Sample Categories - different kinds of Statictext controls are provided as examples:

+|

 Basics
 ------

-Basic Statictext samples show different labels, icons and colors.
-They have no event actions and therefore do nothing when clicked, etc.
+Basic Statictext samples show different labels with sample border styles.

 .. image:: ../../images/devguide/samples/sample-text-basics.png

-The sample basic buttons include:

-* a button with a label
-* a button with an icon
-* a button with a label and an icon on the right
-* a button with a label and an icon on the left.

 |

 Styles
 ------

-Styles samples show examples of a color, shape and label changes (the first three buttons).
-The fab button with a heart icon applies a dynamic class property to change the color of a heart when clicked.
-The last button in this category has a drop-down menu which is activated by clicking on the arrow on the right hand side
+Styles samples show examples of a color, shape and label changes, the first style has simple CSS styles set with the field helpl in the properties.
+The second sample uses a CSS Class defined in the Styles editor and the third example uses a Dynamic Class that is defined in the Stles Editor as well as a functin that is invoked by the Click event.
+When the text is clicked the text toggles to red color and when clicked again it toggles back.
+The function is defined in the Script Editor.

 .. image:: ../../images/devguide/samples/sample-text-styles.png